nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 Pan gestures must allow users to move elements in any direction: for example, moving in any direction through map (Material.io)

 ## Hold and Drag
-The design can use hold and drag gestures if required (Material.io, iOS Human Interface Guidelines): for example, hold and drag items on to-do list to change order.
+The app design can use hold and drag gestures if required (Material.io, iOS Human Interface Guidelines): for example, hold and drag items on to-do list to change order.

 ## Pinch
-The design can use Pinch gestures if required, to allow the user to zoom: for example, to zoom in on photo.
+The app design can use Pinch gestures if required, to allow the user to zoom: for example, to zoom in on photo.

 ## Icons
 Icons can communicate the gesture available (Material.io), such as a refresh icon appearing when swiping down on a page, which remains visible until the refresh action is complete.